Fonta1n3/FullyNoded/Docs/Q-and-A.md

 I will be be keeping the testflight up to date for you [here](https://testflight.apple.com/join/a6GWxet2), so that they can be shared and investigated.

-**For sure tor will crash occasionally.** If you *race around the app* and put it into foreground and background quickly, actually a guaranteed way to make the app crash is quickly backgroundning it and quickly foregrounding it as `Tor` needs about 10 seconds to bootstrap and if it is does not complete that process before getting backgrounded `tor` will crash, just something to keep in mind.
+**For sure tor will crash occasionally.** If you *race around the app* and put it into foreground and background quickly, actually a guaranteed way to make the app crash is quickly backgrounding it and quickly foregrounding it as `Tor` needs about 10 seconds to bootstrap and if it is does not complete that process before getting backgrounded `tor` will crash, just something to keep in mind.

 Go slow, `tor` is not meant for speed. `Tor` does not stay alive in the background so every time the app does go (crash) there we have to force `tor` to quit, then when the app reappears it has to bootstrap tor again every time.